W8BSD/bsdtty/README.md

 Outstanding issues:
 * I should idle with LTRS, not a mark signal... super tricky.
 * Really needs a manpage.
-* You shouldn't need to exit and restart the program to load setting changes.
 * Add CQRLOG integration.